 Accredited Investors are individuals who are allowed by law to invest in private equity, venture capital, hedge funds, and private placements.
-Regulation D, Rule 501 of the Securities Act of 1933 defines accredited investor as: (a) an individual (or married couple) whose (joint) net worth exceeds $1 million, excluding the value of the primary residence; or (b) an individual with income exceeding $200,000 in each of the two most recent years, or a married couple with joint income exceeding $300,000 for those years, and a reasonable expectation of the same income level in the current year.
+Regulation D, Rule 501 of the Securities Act of 1933 defines accredited investor as: (a) an individual (or an individual and their spousal equivalent) whose (joint) net worth exceeds $1 million, excluding the value of the primary residence; or (b) an individual with income exceeding $200,000 in each of the two most recent years, or a married couple with joint income exceeding $300,000 for those years, and a reasonable expectation of the same income level in the current year.

 An Alternative Investment is an investment that doesn’t fall under the categories that are considered to be traditional – stocks, bonds and cash.
 Alternative investments tend to have long investment horizons and to be complex in nature.
 They are less regulated and are not as liquid as traditional investments.